fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 ## Noteworthy Quotes

 Since there are one or two quotes on each (!) page, here is a collection of quotes I found intriguing or noteworthy.
-Those that are only quoted from other people are noted as such, the others I assume ar from David Allen himself.
+Those that are only quoted from other people are noted as such, the others I assume are from David Allen himself.

 > The winds and waves are always on the side of the ablest navigators. - Edward Gibbon